The Mind Muscle Connection: What, Why and How

 Bodybuilders have been arguing for years about whether the mind-muscle connection exists.
 Some say it does while others say it is as mythical as the Greek goddesses (gasp).

-They believe that by practicing good form, the muscle you are trying to target will activate automatically.
+They believe that by training with proper form, the muscle you are trying to target will activate automatically.

 This is where Dr Bret Contreras aka the Glute God comes in.
-Bret conducted a study to determine whether the mind-muscle connection exists.
+Dr Bret Contreras conducted a study to determine whether the mind-muscle connection exists.

 In this study he had bodybuilders perform a range of upper and lower body exercises.
 During the first test, they completed the movement with the intention of not using the target muscle; however, during the second test, they focused on using the target muscle.

 The study showed that by focusing on the muscle, the lifter achieved better activation.
 They also found that the mind muscle connection works best with lighter loads.